Class-D amplifier: Basic operation

-Class-D amplifiers work by generating a train of rectangular pulses of fixed amplitude but varying width and separation, or varying number per unit time, representing the amplitude variations of the analog audio input signal.
-The modulator clock can synchronize with an incoming digital audio signal, thus removing the necessity to convert the signal to analog.
-The output of the modulator is then used to gate the output transistors on and off alternately.
-Great care is taken to ensure that the pair of transistors are never allowed to conduct together, as this would cause a short circuit between the supply rails through the transistors.
-Since the transistors are either fully "on" or fully "off", they spend very little time in the linear region and dissipate very little power.
-This is the main reason for their high efficiency.
+Class-D amplifiers work by generating a train of rectangular pulses of fixed amplitude but varying width and separation.
+This modulation represents the amplitude variations of the analog audio input signal.
+In some implementations, the pulses are synchronized with an incoming digital audio signal removing the necessity to convert the signal to analog.
+The output of the modulator is then used to turn the output transistors on and off alternately.
+Since the transistors are either fully on or fully off, they dissipate very little power.
 A simple low-pass filter consisting of an inductor and a capacitor provides a path for the low frequencies of the audio signal, leaving the high-frequency pulses behind.
-In cost-sensitive applications the output filter is sometimes omitted.
-The circuit then relies on the inductance of the loudspeaker to keep the HF component from heating up the voice coil.